"Helicanthe" is the interactive multisensory creative platform developed by ACROE integrating all the technologies created by ACROE-ICA in Grenoble:

 It allows to play together and communicate with each other through gesture.

-The sound dome technology used by ACROE consists of a set of identic speakers (10, 24 to 32), that are powerful, precise, and compact and whose distribution in space methods changes the way of listening.
+3 - The sound dome technology used by ACROE which consists of a set of identic speakers (10, 24 to 32), that are powerful, precise, and compact and whose distribution in space methods changes the way of listening.
 The audience is not in front of the loudspeakers but is immersed within them in a three-dimensional musical space.
 On this hardware system, Claude Cadoz has developed new spatialisation software technology based on spatialisation of instruments rather than the sounds.